Qualified Lead Essentials: How to Qualify a Prospect for Your Startup

 Do Your Research

-• Identify their role within their organization
+• Understand their position and influence within the organization

 Qualification Questions